Kuningan Regency: Hindu-Buddhist period

-The area around Kuningan was originally under the control of Tarumanagara Kingdom.
-After the split of Galuh and Sunda kingdom, Galuh came into ruling the region, the reference to which were found in the story of Parahyangan (Carita Parahyangan).
+The area around Kuningan was originally under the control of the Tarumanagara Kingdom.
+After the split between the Galuh and Sunda kingdoms, Galuh ruled the region, the reference to which was found in the story of Parahyangan (Carita Parahyangan).

-At the end of 7th century, Tarumanagara Kingdom collapsed.
-Kuningan Kingdom, and other small kingdoms, came up to rule the territory of the former Tarumanagara.
-Kuningan Kingdom territory was bordered between Galuh and Indraprahasta Kingdoms.
-The first king of the kingdom was Sang Pandawa.
-The person was also called Sang Wiragati.
+At the end of the 7th century, the Tarumanagara Kingdom collapsed.
+The Kuningan Kingdom, and other small kingdoms, came to rule the territory of the former Tarumanagara.
+The Kuningan Kingdom territory was situated between the Galuh and Indraprahasta Kingdoms.
+The first king of the kingdom was Sang Pandawa, also called Sang Wiragati.

-In 671, Sang Pandawa married off their daughter, Sangkari to Demunawan.
-He was son of Danghiyang Guru Sempakwaja, a resiguru (clergy) of Sanghiyang (a fusion of ancestor worshiping religion and Hindu), based in Galunggung.
+In 671, Sang Pandawa married his daughter, Sangkari to Demunawan.
+He was the son of Danghiyang Guru Sempakwaja, a resiguru (clergy) of Sanghiyang (a fusion of ancestor-worshiping religion and Hinduism), based in Galunggung.
 However, Danghiyang Guru Sempakwaja disliked Sang Pandawa's behavior.
-He requested Sanjaya, king of Galuh Kingdom, to invade Kuningan Kingdom which was still ruled by Sang Pandawa.
+He asked Sanjaya, the king of the Galuh Kingdom, to invade the Kuningan Kingdom which was still ruled by Sang Pandawa.

 After the conflict, Danghiyang Guru Sempakwaja appointed Sang Pandawa a resiguru in Layuwatang.
-The king position was then succeeded by Demunawan in 723 with royal title of Rahiyangtang Kuku.
-During his rule, capital city of the kingdom was in Saunggalah (now in Salia kampong, Ciherang Village, Nusaherang District).
-Parts of Galunggung was also absorbed by Kuningan Kingdom under his reign.
+The king's position was then succeeded by Demunawan in 723 with the royal title of Rahiyangtang Kuku.
+During his rule, the capital city of the kingdom was Saunggalah (now in Salia Kampong, Ciherang Village, Nusaherang District).
+Parts of Galunggung were also absorbed by the Kuningan Kingdom under his reign.

 Saunggalah was ruled by Rakeyan Dharmasiksa from 1163 to 1175.
-He was son of Prabu Dharmakusuma, king of Sunda Kingdom reigning 1157–1175.
-After the death of his father, Rakeyan Dharmasiksa succeeded as king of Sunda Kingdom.
-As ruler of Saunggalah, he was then succeeded by his son Ragasuci, or sometimes called Rajaputra.
-With royal title Rahiyang Saunggalah, he reigned until 1298.
+He was the son of Prabu Dharmakusuma, king of the Sunda Kingdom who had reigned 1157–1175.
+After the death of his father, Rakeyan Dharmasiksa succeeded as king of the Sunda Kingdom.
+As ruler of Saunggalah, he was then succeeded by his son Ragasuci, sometimes called Rajaputra.
+With the royal title of Rahiyang Saunggalah, he reigned until 1298.
 He married Dara Puspa, princess of Melayu Kingdom.
-Rahiyang Saunggalah then succeeded as king of Sunda Kingdom in 1298 with royal title Prabu Ragasuci.
+Rahiyang Saunggalah then succeeded as king of the Sunda Kingdom in 1298 with the royal title of Prabu Ragasuci.
 In Saunggalah, he was then succeeded by his son Citragandha.

-Ekadjati argues that based on these information, rulers of Kuningan Kingdom and Sunda Kingdom were still relatives.
-Those two kingdoms were still distinct, not in a status of vassal and superior states, but the king of Kuningan had lower status than king of Sunda's.
+Ekadjati argues that based on this information, the rulers of the Kuningan Kingdom and the Sunda Kingdom were still relatives.
+Those two kingdoms were still distinct, not in the status of vassal and superior states, but the king of Kuningan had a lower status than the king of Sunda.

-In 14th century, Galuh Kingdom unified majority of lands of the Sundanese under its government.
-Kuningan Kingdom then was absorbed to the former.
+In the 14th century, the Galuh Kingdom unified the majority of lands of the Sundanese under its government.
+The Kuningan Kingdom then was absorbed into the former.